Clare GAA: County team

-Clare have won six Munster SHCs and four All-Ireland SHCs.
+Clare have won six Munster SHCs and five All-Ireland SHCs.

 In 1889, Clare won its first Munster SHC title after receiving a walkover from Kerry in the final.
-Clare contested the 1889 All-Ireland Senior Hurling Championship Final, but lost to Dublin by a scoreline of 5–01 to 1–06.
-Clare won a second Munster SHC title in 1914, deafeting Cork by a scoreline of 3–02 to 3–01.
-Clare then defeated Galway in the All-Ireland semi-final by 6–06 to 0–00 to reach the 1914 All-Ireland Senior Hurling Championship Final.
-In that game Clare defeated Laois by a scoreline of 2–04 to 1–02, with Amby Power becoming the first man to captain Clare to an All-Ireland hurling title.
-Clare won another Munster SHC title in 1932, defeating Cork on a scoreline of 5–02 to 4–01.
-The team contested the 1932 All-Ireland Senior Hurling Championship Final, but lost to Kilkenny by a scoreline of 3–03 to 2–03.
+Clare contested the 1889 All-Ireland Senior Hurling Championship Final, but lost to Dublin by a scoreline of 5–1 to 1–6.
+Clare won a second Munster SHC title in 1914, defeating Cork by a scoreline of 3–2 to 3–1.
+Clare then defeated Galway in the All-Ireland semi-final by 6–6 to 0–0 to reach the 1914 All-Ireland Senior Hurling Championship Final.
+In that game Clare defeated Laois by a scoreline of 2–4 to 1–2, with Amby Power becoming the first man to captain Clare to an All-Ireland hurling title.
+Clare won another Munster SHC title in 1932, defeating Cork on a scoreline of 5–2 to 4–1.
+The team contested the 1932 All-Ireland Senior Hurling Championship Final, but lost to Kilkenny by a scoreline of 3–3 to 2–3.